 Why You Need a Solicitor for Severance Negotiations

-Key factors to consider include the amount of compensation, benefits continuation, any non-compete clauses, tax implications, and your overall financial situation.How do psychological factors influence severance agreements?
+Key factors to consider include the amount of compensation, benefits continuation, any non-compete clauses, tax implications, and your overall financial situation.Historical overview of severance agreements in the UK

 The cost of hiring a solicitor can vary widely depending on their experience, the complexity of your case, and the fee structure (hourly rate or fixed fee).
 It’s important to weigh these costs against the potential benefits of a better severance package.